Szeg\H{o} and Widom theorems for finite codimensional subalgebras of a class of uniform algebras: Invertibility of Toeplitz operators: some preliminary lemmas

 \begin{proposition} $L^\infty / A \cong \mathscr{M}^*$. \end{proposition} \begin{proof} By the Hahn-Banach Theorem, $X^* / \text{Ann}(Y) \cong Y^*$.
 In our case, we know that $(L^1)^* \cong L^\infty$.
 Thus, since Lemma \ref{annihilatorlemma} showed that $A = \text{Ann}(\mathscr{M})$, it follows that $L^\infty / A \cong \mathscr{M}^*$ as desired.
 In particular, if we let $\Lambda$ be the isometric isomorphism from $L^\infty /A$ to $\mathscr{M}^*$, then it is interpreted as the map sending $\pi(\phi)\mapsto (\lambda_\phi)\big|_{\mathscr{M} }$, where $\lambda_\phi\colon L^1\to \C$ is the functional sending $\psi \mapsto \textstyle \int_{\partial X} \phi \psi\mathop{dm}$. \end{proof}

-Let $G$ be the Green's function for the $\tau$-holed planar domain $X$ with pole at $x_0$.
-Let $H$ be the multi-valued harmonic conjugate of $-G$ and let $v$ denote the single-valued derivative of $-G+iH$.
-It can be shown that $v$ has exactly $\tau$ roots in $X$ and a single pole of order 1 at $x_0$.
-(For details, see \cite{Fisher}.)
+Recalling the notation from Subsection \ref{greensection}, let $G$ be the Green's function for the $\tau$-holed planar domain $X$ with pole at $x_0$, $H$ be the multi-valued harmonic conjugate of $-G$, and $v$ be the single-valued derivative of $-G+iH$.

-The following lemma is a weighted version of Theorem 1.7 in \cite{AbrahamseToeplitz}:
+The following lemma is a weighted version of Proposition \ref{greenortho}:

 \begin{lemma} The orthogonal complement of $H_\alpha^2$ in $L_\alpha^2$ is $\overline{v}^{-1}\overline{H_{0,\alpha}^2}$. \end{lemma}

 In light of the decomposition $L_\alpha^2 = H_\alpha^2 \oplus \overline{H^2_{0,\alpha}} \oplus N$, and recalling that (as sets) $N = \overline{N}$, the above lemma implies that